donnyroufs/EventPlanner/README.md

 - [x] Introduce Fixture to generate data for tests

-- [ ] Refactor to have an aggregate
+- [x] Refactor to have an aggregate

+- [ ] inject http context in presenters

-- [ ] Records and (AutoMapper?)
+- [ ] Records

 - [ ] When to use In and Out, when to use init;

 - [ ] List vs Collection vs Array vs IEnumerable (https://www.claudiobernasconi.ch/2013/07/22/when-to-use-ienumerable-icollection-ilist-and-list/)

-- [ ] Look into usage of enums, what about mapping tot strings?
+- [ ] Look into usage of enums, what about mapping to strings?

 - [ ] Add facade for use-cases

-- [ ] Remove Presenters and simply return a DTO
+- [ ] AutoMapper, maybe.

 - [ ] Receiver should be a value object

+- [ ] Move id generation to infra

 - [ ] Add a time to an Occasion, value object for day and time.